 What Google Wants in an Employee

-What does Google want in the candidates they hire?
+What does Google want in the candidates it hires?
 You’ll find plenty of information on Google’s hiring site.
-Currently, the company mentions "looking for people who can bring new perspectives and life experiences to our team."

 Read everything you can find online about working at Google to find out if this might be the place for you to work.
 Glassdoor.com’s Google Reviews is a good starting point to get insight.

 Google's Hiring Process

 Once you find a position at Google that interests you, your next task is to submit your resume.
 Take the time to write a targeted resume.
 Note that cover letters are optional.

 Applications are reviewed by recruiters, who will contact you if they think you may be a good fit.
 On the hiring site, Google lists several different assessment tactics, from online assessment tasks and projects to quick or in-depth phone, video, or in-person interviews.